Ladbroke Grove rail crash: Train protection

 The Class 165 unit had been fitted with an Automatic Warning System (AWS) which required the driver to acknowledge a warning every time he approached a signal not at green.
+It thus did not distinguish between a signal at caution (yellow) and red (danger).
 If an Automatic Train Protection (ATP) system had been fitted and working it would have automatically applied brakes to prevent the train going beyond any signal at red.
 National adoption of ATP, British Rail's preferred train protection system, had been recommended after the Clapham Junction rail crash, but later abandoned because the safety benefits were considered not great enough to justify the cost.
 After a previous SPAD, Thames Trains had commissioned a cost–benefit analysis (CBA) study specific to the Paddington situation which came to the same conclusion.
 The Ladbroke Grove accident was felt to cast doubt on the wisdom of these decisions.
 However, the Cullen inquiry confirmed that CBA would not support the adoption of ATP by Thames Trains.

 Flank protection

 The signalling system on the approaches to Paddington did not incorporate 'flank protection' (where the points beyond a stop signal are automatically set to direct the train away from the path which would cause a collision).
 This would have routed the train running past SN109 onto the Down Relief line.
 This should have been considered at the design stage.
-The reasons for not engineering flank protection were not known but it was noted that the introduction of Automatic Train Protection (ATP) had been thought to be imminent at previous safety reviews.
+The reasons for not engineering flank protection were not known, although it is more difficult to find a safe diversion path with bidirectional signalling and in some cases another train might also be on the Down Relief line, but it was noted that the introduction of Automatic Train Protection (ATP) had been thought to be imminent at previous safety reviews.
 Flank protection would have increased the 'overlap' (the distance for which a train could run past the signal before fouling lines) at SN109; the desirability of doing so should have been considered by the risk assessment which had not taken place.